github/developer.github.com/content/changes/2015-01-19-an-integrators-guide-to-organization-application-policies.md

 prevent applications they do not trust from accessing their organization data without creating a multitude of new edge cases for integrators.

-With that goal in mind, the feature works this way: **if an organization's application policy prevents an application from accessing its resources, the API behaves as if the authenticating user is not a member of the organization**.
+With that goal in mind, the feature works like this: **if an organization's application policy prevents an application from accessing its resources, the API behaves as if the authenticating user is not a member of the organization**.
 Specifically, this means an application authenticating on